 Table of Contents

-HIV testing tells you if you are infected with the Human Immunodeficiency Virus (HIV) which causes AIDS.
+HIV testing tells you if you are infected with the Human Immunodeficiency Virus (HIV) that causes AIDS.
 Most of these tests look for "antibodies" to HIV.
 Antibodies are proteins produced by the immune system to fight a specific germ.
-Newer HIV tests look for signs that the virus itself is in the blood.
+Newer HIV tests can also look for signs of the virus itself in the blood.

 People who already know they are infected with HIV might get other "HIV" tests.
-These measure how quickly the virus is multiplying (a viral load test, see Fact Sheet 125) or the strength of your immune system (a CD4 count, see Fact Sheet 124).
+These measure how much virus is in the blood (a viral load test, see Fact Sheet 125) or the strength of your immune system (a CD4 count, see Fact Sheet 124).